The Danny Thomas Show: Synopsis

 Thomas played the role of Danny Williams, a successful comedian and nightclub entertainer at the Copa Club, based on the iconic New York City nightclub the Copacabana.
 In the show's first iteration as Make Room for Daddy, Jean Hagen played Thomas' serious and loving wife Margaret.
 Their daughter Terry was played by Sherry Jackson and their son Rusty by Rusty Hamer.
 The show's premise involved Danny rarely having time to spend with his family and Margaret having to deal with the children virtually on her own.
 She often felt neglected by Danny, and on several occasions felt like leaving him.
 Margaret was a society woman and strict with the children, but loved her family.

 Louise Beavers made several appearances during this era as the Williams' maid, Louise Evans, and often was at odds with Danny and sided with Margaret in most of the couple's arguments.
-Nana Bryant often appeared as Margaret's kind mother, of whom Danny and the children were fond, but Margaret, who had been raised by her aunt and uncle because of her mother often being away on stage tours, was not as warm to her mother.
+Nana Bryant often appeared as Margaret's kind mother Julia, of whom Danny and the children were fond, but Margaret, who had been raised by her aunt and uncle because of her mother often being away on stage tours, was not as warm to her mother.
 (Bryant died in late 1955, and rather than the character being recast, she simply disappeared.
 When Louise Beavers became ill in 1955, Amanda Randolph assumed the role of Louise.)